eshaeman003/ngo-connect-platform/README.md

 ### Test Credentials

-To evaluate the platform, please use the following pre-registered accounts:
+To evaluate the platform, please use the following pre-registered accounts or you can create your own accounts:

 | Role | Email | Password | What to Test |
 |------|-------|----------|--------------|